 We strongly believe there is no "right" way to have a body.
 We respect the inherent diversity of body shapes and sizes and choose to reject the idolisation or discrimination of specific weights.
 We actively contribute to dismantling diet culture by advocating for size diversity, speaking out against fatphobia, spreading awareness for eating disorders of all kinds and attempting to bridge the gap in healthcare inequalities through our services.

-I Acknowledge The Peoples Of The Kulin Nation As The Traditional Custodians Of The Land On Which I Live And Work In Melbourne, Australia.
+We Acknowledge The Peoples Of The Kulin Nation As The Traditional Custodians Of The Land On Which We Live And Work In Melbourne, Australia.

-I Recognise The Ongoing Contribution Of Aboriginal And Torres Strait Islander Peoples Throughout Australia And Pay My Respects To Elders Past, Present And Emerging.
+We Recognise The Ongoing Contribution Of Aboriginal And Torres Strait Islander Peoples Throughout Australia And Pay Our Respects To Elders Past, Present And Emerging.